Consider how we normally treat kids at church. In many churches, you will hear this in the children’s ministry areas.

 Sound familiar again?

 If so, don’t be discouraged.
-It’s probably not your teaching ability…more than likely it’s your teaching methods.
+It’s probably not your teaching ability with the kids at church…more than likely it’s your teaching methods.

 More and more evidence is proving that kids are more attentive and learn better when they are allowed to move.
 Let’s look at some recent data from leading experts.

 We need to recognize that children are movement-based.
 In schools (and churches), we sometimes are pushing against human nature in asking them to sit still and be quiet all the time.”
 Brian Gatens, Superintendent of Schools, Emerson, New Jersey

 A 2013 report from the Institute of Medicine concluded that when children are more active, they show greater attention, have faster cognitive processing speed and perform better on tests.